sardaukar888/package-manager/ReadMe.md

 * Added: A scenery package shows the airports it contains in the details panel.
 * Added: Menu item in the package context menu to copy the airports of a scenery package to the clipboard.
 * Added: Peeyem can check if a new version has been released at startup or on demand.
 The default behavior can be changed in the Options dialog.
-* Changed: Folded "Enable / Selected" and "Enable / All" into 1 "Enable" menu item.
+* Changed: Folded "Enable / Selected" and "Enable / All" into one "Enable" menu item.
 * Changed: Folded "Disable / Selected" and "Disable / All" into one "Disable" menu item.
 * Improved: Various little user interface tweaks.
 * Bug Fix: The path of the Official Packages directory was not always saved to the settings if it was different from the detected path.